SassDoc/sassdoc/CONTRIBUTING.md

 If you are thinking of something a bit more complex, be sure to talk with someone from the team before even starting coding in order to avoid any useless work.
 Also be sure to read our [code guidelines](GUIDELINES.md).

-New features or sizeable refactors should be based on the `develop` branch while bugfixes should head into both `master` and `develop`.
+Pull requests should target the `master` branch.

 Anyway, thank you very much for contributing!